alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-29-ruling-on-believe-what-he-hear-from-christian-gospel.md

 ---
-layout: post
-title: "The Gospel of today is not the same that Allah (Glorified and Exalted be He) sent down"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 13167-2"
-category: [books, walabara, knowledge]
 hijri: Dhul-Hijjah 8, 1441 AH
 lang: en
+layout: post
-note: true
+mass_edited: true
-summary: "The Injil (Gospel) of today is not the same that Allah (Glorified and Exalted be He) sent down.
-Many distortions, lies, additions, omissions, and blasphemous statements are included."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA no. 13167-2
+summary: The Injil (Gospel) of today is not the same that Allah (Glorified and Exalted be He) sent down.
+Many distortions, lies, additions, omissions, and blasphemous statements are included.
+title: The Gospel of today is not the same that Allah (Glorified and Exalted be He) sent down
 ---

 Question: